syrio/constant-stream/README.md

 ### Browser compatibility

 Tested to work with Google Chrome 13.0.780.220.
-Basic sanity tests were done with Firefox 7.0.
+Basic sanity tests were done with Firefox 7.0 and Safari Version 5.0.2 (6533.18.5).

 ### Client files